yuanqing/kontact/README.md

   $ cd kontact/example
   ```

-  Or simply upload this repo onto a web server that can execute PHP.
+  Or simply upload [this repo](https://github.com/yuanqing/kontact/archive/master.zip) onto a web server that can run PHP.

-2. Open [`example/index.php`](https://github.com/yuanqing/kontact/blob/master/example/index.php) on a web browser, and have a go at submitting the contact form.
+2. Open [`example/index.php`](https://github.com/yuanqing/kontact/blob/master/example/index.php) on a web browser, break out your JavaScript console, and have a go at submitting the contact form.

 ## Usage